Best Place to Travel in Annapurna Nepal

 Annapurna base camp helicopter tour

-Annapurna base camp helicopter tour is so popular tour activity in Pokhara, Nepal.
+Annapurna base camp helicopter tour is a popular tour activity in Pokhara, Nepal.
 Flying with a helicopter from Pokhara airport and helicopter sightseeing around the Annapurna Himalayan ranges make the day wonderful.
 The helicopter tour to Annapurna base camp takes only 2 hours from Pokhara airport and ends at the same airport.
 It is a famous tour in Pokhara because the cost of the Annapurna Heli tour is cheaper in comparison to Kathmandu airport.

-Valle Del Naar in the Annapurna region
+Valley Del Naar in the Annapurna region

-It is the type of trekking that is done just only in the presence of a guide.
+It is the type of trekking that is done only in the presence of a guide.
 This is the trek to Naar village, which is a very old village with a unique but pleasing atmosphere.
 The place consists of various monasteries and also provides a nice view of Kangaru Himal and Pisang peak.
 The trial is quite difficult but not impossible.
 Markings done by previous trekkers make this place more known as an attraction point.
 Descent is steep so little difficult but the wonderful view of nature will help you forget every misery.
 This place is suitable for peace lovers and nature lovers who want to enjoy natural diversity, old Tibetan villages without the crowd.

 Going to a new place is always exciting and adventurous, so we all have that gut feeling of the Himalayan journey being somewhere extraordinary.
 But to make our journey more beautiful and satisfying, it is better to know about the things that should be known while executing our trip.
 Here are some of the things that should be known before going to the Annapurna region.